nyfair/foo_thbgm/readme.txt

 ﻿Usage:
 step1: Install foo_thbgm.fb2k-component or extract foo_thbgm.dll into fb2k's components folder.
 step2: Move thxml file to your game's installation directory.
-step3: Using fb2k to open the thxml file, then enjoy your life!
+step3: Open the thxml file by fb2k, then enjoy your life!

 Something you should know:
 Foobar2000 v1.1 or newer required to run this plugin.